harningle/StataEditor/docs/config.md

     "command_completions": true,

-    /* The working directory in Stata when you establish an initial Stata connection from Sublime Text. "current_path" = where your currently opened do file is located
+    /* The working directory in Stata when you establish an initial Stata connection from Sublime Text.
-    */
+       "current_path" = where your currently opened do file is located */
     "default_path": "current_path",

     /* Which types of files should be included in filename auto-completion.
-Note that if your folders containing huge amount of files, this can lead to memory leaks.
+Note that if your folders containing an huge amount of files, this can lead to memory leaks.
 If so, simply change the setting to "false". false = disable such auto-completion
        To enable file completions, enter the file extensions you wish to be